Thenlie/mdnman/lib/javascript/global_objects/string/replaceall/index.md

 This method does not mutate the string value it's called on.
 It returns a new string.

-Unlike [`replace()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace), this method would replace all occurrences of a string, not just the first one.
-This is especially useful if the string is not statically known, as calling the [`RegExp()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/RegExp) constructor without escaping special characters may unintentionally change its semantics.
+Unlike [`replace()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace), this method replaces all occurrences of a string, not just the first one.
+While it is also possible to use `replace()` with a global regex dynamically constructed with [`RegExp()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/RegExp) to replace all instances of a string, this can have unintended consequences if the string contains special characters that have meaning in regular expressions (which might happen if the replacement string comes from user input).
+While you can mitigate this case using {{jsxref("RegExp.escape()")}} to make the regular expression string into a literal pattern, it is better to just use `replaceAll()` and pass the string without converting it to a regex.

 ```js
 function unsafeRedactName(text, name) {